lb0o/website/content/en/docs/storage/drbd-tuning.md

 ```

 -   `c-max-rate` is specified in KiB/s and should match the maximum sustained throughput of your disks or the network throughput (whichever is lower).
-    The exsample value of `737280` corresponds to 720 MiB/s.
+    The example value of `737280` corresponds to 720 MiB/s.
 -   `c-min-rate` and `resync-rate` are also in KiB/s and should be set to roughly one third of `c-max-rate`.